 It's worth noting that a computer science degree isn't essential for a job in cyber security.
 Non-technical professionals often have a range of transferable skills that are also required for cyber security, especially in the realms of management and training.

 Take a look at the list of certified undergraduate and Masters degree programmes at the National Cyber Security Centre (NCSC), part of the Government Communications Headquarters (GCHQ).

-Read more about your postgraduate study options at IT courses.
+Read more about cyber security qualifications at IT courses.